Alexandre-Silva/ADM/README.md

 It's important to note that, the actual setups that will be installed includes all those specified in the original command *and* their dependencies.
 Furthermore, in each phase the setups are processed in an order which doesn't break dependency chains.
-Unless circular dependencies exist, at which point you should reconsider your life choices.
+Unless of course circular dependencies exist, at which point you should reconsider your life choices.

+Following subsections explains how each sub-command is to be used and what's its purpose.
+The name of section is the name of the sub-command.

 ### install